Aljgutier/react_flask/README.md

 Notice that the FLASK_ENV variable is set in the container.
 We did not set the port ENV variable.
 Gunicorn is setting the port number.

-Next build the Docker image with the following command.
+Next, build the Docker image with the following command.

 ```sh
 $ docker build  -f Dockerfile.flask -t react-flask-api .